1-800-860-6272 | 24/7 Customer Service | My Account | shopping cart Cart (0 item, $0.00)

 • How is temperature/time related to the growth of the mold?

-• What could be done to minimize the growth of mold?
+• What could you do to minimize the growth of mold?

-• What could be done to maximize the growth of mold?
+• What could you do to maximize the growth of mold?

 • How would you apply what you learned to where we should keep our food?